A practical type theory for symmetric monoidal categories: Introduction

 For the first, recall that in a compact closed category, the \textbf{trace} $\tr(f)$ of an endomorphism $f:A\to A$ is the composite

 where $I$ is the unit object, $A^*$ is the dual of $A$, and $\eta$ and $\ep$ are the unit and counit of the duality (also called the coevaluation and evaluation, respectively).
-A fundamental property of the trace is that it is \emph{cyclic}, i.e.\ $\tr(f g) = \tr(g f)$ for any $f:A\to B$ and $g:B\to A$.
-The proof of this fact is essentially incomprehensible if written out in terms of composites of morphisms:
+A fundamental property of trace is \emph{cyclicity}, i.e.\ $\tr(f g) = \tr(g f)$ for any $f:A\to B$ and $g:B\to A$.
+The proof of this is essentially incomprehensible when written with composites of morphisms:

 It becomes much more understandable when written in string diagram calculus, as in \cref{fig:cyclicity}.

 But in our type theory, the proof is one line of algebra: